top of page

 • Em dashes have no spaces on each side per Chicago Manual of Style, 17th Edition (—)

-• When a name ends in “s” and is being treated as possessive, add ’s: Yates’s (as seen on page 21)
+• When a name ends in “s” and is being treated as possessive, add ’s: Yates’s (as seen on page 21) (This is highlighted on the style sheet template as a call to action because it is subject to change based on author preference.)

 • Comma before and/or after the word too.
 For instance, on page 22, “They serve brunch, too.”
+(This is highlighted on the style sheet template as a call to action because it is subject to change based on author preference.)

 I also provide an inventory of characters, listing their features, if applicable; places; timeline; and world terms, if applicable.
 There is a comprehensive Spelling & Capitalization list in the form of a table, beginning with numbers.
-Under numbers I typically write the following bullet points:

 And, yes, some expletives get put on this list as well, such as shitload, which, according to Merriam-Webster, is one word.